Logmanager documentation

 User accounts

-Set user names, groups and their rights.
+Set user names, groups, and their permissions.

-Use the chapter Users list.
+See the chapter Users list.

 Data sources